FinHubSA/AlgorandDevWorkshop/README.md

 # Algorand Developer Workshop

-## Acknowledgements
-Thank you to [Joe Polny](https://github.com/joe-p) for the Docker image and GitPod setup.

 ## About
 A set of Tealish smart contracts and corresponding tests intended for the FinHub Workshop Series.

 ## Getting Started